xiaoxiae/slama.dev/tools.md

 order: 2
 ---

-## Tools

-Here is an exhaustive list of software that I use, and explanations as to why.
+Here is an exhaustive list of software that I use (for one reason or another).
 I made it both to showcase cool software that you might have missed and for personal brainstorming purposes.

 If you think there are some interesting programs that I should check out, I'd be more than happy to hear about them!